-FIDM's Menswear major is an Advanced Study Program offered on the Los Angeles Campus.
+FIDM's Menswear major is an Advanced Study Program.
 The Menswear program provides students with a comprehensive understanding of the design, marketing, and operational functions of today's global menswear industry.
-The pattern and sewing portion of this program is taught in the Hope Street building and the rest of the course in PC Labs, Gerber Labs, and multipurpose classrooms.
-The equipment and computer programs used are the same as Apparel Industry Management with the following additions: men's torso forms, men's full body forms, and a rolling presentation rack.
+The pattern and sewing portion of this program is taught at the Hope Street Annex and the rest of the course in PC Labs, Gerber Labs, and multipurpose classrooms.
+The equipment and computer programs used are the same as Apparel Industry Management with the following additions: men's torso forms, men's full body forms, a rolling presentation rack, CLO 3-D Design, 3-D pattern drafting computers, and a STOLL industrial knitting machine.